-Wat Tham Ta Pan is without doubt one of the most weirdly original temples in southern Thailand.
-Located in Phang Nga Town approximately 100km northeast of Phuket City, it offers a journey through Buddhist Heaven and Hell.
-At first sight the temple looks a bit abandoned and decrepit, and this adds to the scariness of the place.
+Wat Tham Ta Pan is one of the weirdest original temples in southern Thailand.
+Located in Phang Nga Town, approximately 100 km northeast of Phuket, the site offers a journey through Buddhist Heaven and Hell.
+At first sight, the temple looks a bit abandoned and decrepit, which simply adds to the eariness of the place.

-At the entrance you’ll see a fountain with five monk statues, each of them holding a bowl representing wealth, beauty, happiness, cleverness, and health.
-Try to throw a coin in the bowl of your choice and if you succeed you’ll get what you ask for, according to your choice.
+At the entrance you’ll see a fountain with 5 monk statues, each of them holding a bowl representing wealth, beauty, happiness, cleverness, and health.
+Try throwing a coin in the bowl of your choice.
+Consider your 'wish' granted if you succeed in landing one in.

 - Phuket FantaSea Cultural Theme Park